camlp5/camlp5/doc/rst/lexers.rst

    .. rubric:: Semantic actions of rules
       :name: semantic-actions-of-rules

-   By default, the result of a "lexer" is the current lexing buffer, which is of type "``Plexing.Lexbuf.t``".
+   By default, the result of a "pa_lexer" is the current lexing buffer, which is of type "``Plexing.Lexbuf.t``".
 But it is possible to return other values, by adding "``->``" at end of rules followed by the expression you want to return, as in usual pattern matching in OCaml.